mtcairneyleeming/differential-drive/README.md

 # differential-drive

+See http://wiki.ros.org/differential_drive for details on useage.
-see http://wiki.ros.org/differential_drive for details.
-This is a catkinized version of the original code found at the link below
+This is a version of the project at the link below, slightly modified to use the new catkin build system in ROS

-(Automatically exported from code.google.com/p/differential-drive)
+Original source:  code.google.com/p/differential-drive (still exists, but is now read-only)